liatrio/opentofu-tracing-talk/README.md

 Learn more about Slidev on [documentations](https://sli.dev/).

-# Pracical Demo
+# Demo

-To be able to see some of awesomeness of what we can do with an instrumented tofu-controller and opentofu binary, navigage to our [quickstart repo](https://github.com/liatrio/tag-o11y-quick-start-manifests/tree/updating-traces-overlay) and follow the instructions for how to deploy the `traces` configuration.
+To be able to see some of awesomeness of what we can do with an instrumented tofu-controller and opentofu binary, navigate to our [quickstart repo](https://github.com/liatrio/tag-o11y-quick-start-manifests/tree/updating-traces-overlay) and follow the instructions for how to deploy the `traces` configuration.
 You need to have a local cluster running to be able to deploy the configuration and once its up and running, you can port-forward `Grafana` to be able to see the tracing in action with our own custom dashboard.

 ### Tofu Controller